 About This Product

 With a dynamic new design, new and updated content, and exciting new features, The World Almanac® for Kids is the ideal one-stop reference resource for intermediate-level students.
-Four brand-new modules—Technology Today, America’s National Parks, Symbols of American Freedom, and Take a Stand—have just been added, along with more than 50 new interactive games, more than 100 new videos, and many other enhancements.
+Brand-new modules and a wealth of new content have been added, along with more than 50 new interactive games, more than 100 new videos, and many other enhancements.
 Plus, the convenient new search filters make it even easier for students and teachers to find the content they need most.

 Erasing the line between homework support and fun exploration, The World Almanac® for Kids includes exclusive online-only material as well as content from award-winning The World Almanac®, Chelsea House, and Facts On File sets and series.
 Each topic area provides resources for homework, reports, and projects, and kids—including homeschoolers—can explore age-appropriate subjects while developing online research skills with a trusted content source.